tarasowski/onpage-seo/notes.md

     - it includes all important terms that are used on other competitors websites (based on occurence)
   - - topics and questions
     - auto suggestion list and what other people aks from google search
+  - search term input field, you can use to search for suggested keywords on the fly

 ## Tools